-The site walkover was conducted in two parts.
-The first visit took place on the 14th February 2017, when Drs Rebecca Enlander and Tudor Skinner visited the Park Farm, Kingsmead Business Park and Ham Farm areas.
-Dr Enlander also conducted a setting assessment for the designated heritage assets for the Gillingham Southern Extension at this time.
-On this occasion the weather was inclement with poor visibility.
-A follow-up visit was conducted on the 17th February by Dr Tudor Skinner, who surveyed Newhouse Farm,.
-On this visit the weather was dry and bright with good visibility.
-In summary, the areas represent enclosed pasture, having previously comprised unenclosed pasture, both during and after its time in the ambit of the Forest of Gillingham.
+The site walkover survey was conducted on the 17th February 2017 by Dr Tudor Skinner, who surveyed Newhouse Farm, as well Lodden Lakes and Brickfields Business Park, which were still within the proposed development framework as this time, and which are not considered further here.
+At the time of the visit, the weather was dry and bright with good visibility.
+In summary, the areas represent enclosed pasture and formerly comprised unenclosed pasture.
 A small amount of the area has been truncated by clay workings associated with brickworks in the area but otherwise it is unlikely that archaeological features within the Gillingham Southern Extension area have been truncated by building works, landscaping, ploughing or other interventions.
-It is considered that all areas have appropriate access and are amenable to further pre- and post-determination works.
-The exception to this are the small areas of enclosed woodland within the Park Farm area.
+It is considered that all areas have appropriate access and are amenable to further pre-and post-determination works.
+The exception to this is the small areas of enclosed woodland within the Park Farm area.
 The following summary is organised by area and a selection of site photographs is included in Appendix C.